reowst/sdk/FAQ.md

 ## What's the biggest improvement Network Next has provided?

 We've seen players with 400ms round trip time reduced to 200ms or less, and players with almost 100% packet loss reduced down to zero.
-This is not the common case, but these players sure appreciate it :)
+This is not the common case, but these players certainly appreciate it :)

 ## How much does Network Next cost?